dstackai/dstack/README.md

 # dstack

+dstack is an open-core platform that helps define and run deep learning workflows, provision infrastructure on-demand, manage data, and version models.

 This repository contains dstack's open-source and public code, documentation, and other key resources:

 * [`providers`](providers): The source code of the built-in dstack workflow providers
+* [`cli`](cli): The source code of the dstack CLI pip package

 Here's the list of other packages that are expected to be included into this repository with their source code soon:

-* `cli`: The source code of the dstack CLI pip package
 * `runner`: The source code of the program that runs dstack workflows
 * `server`: The source code of the program that orchestrates dstack runs and jobs and provides a user interface
 * `docs`: A user guide to the whole dstack platform ([docs.dstack.ai](https://docs.dstack.ai))